Genaina/Formalise23/README.md

 7. Extract the goal controller from the MDP policy synthesised by PRISM by setting up the failing configuration at stake.
 For example:

 The system started with pursuing all first goal variants.
 However, the system failed while pursuing G3a.
-In the trace below, the tuple '1,1,1,1,1' means that all the first variant of the goal model were pursued.
+In the trace below, the tuple '1,1,1,1,1' means that all the first variants of the goal model (G2,G3a,G4a,G5,G6a, respectively) were pursued.
 However, when pursuing G3a (step=2), it failed (fail = true in the prior to last field below).

     52931:(1,1,1,1,1,0,true,true,false,true,false,false,true,true,false,false,true,false,true,true,false,false,2,true,false)